openstack-archive/fuel-docs/plugindocs/fuel-plugin-sdk-guide/create-plugin/create-auto-plugin.rst

 .. note:: If you can see your plugin in the ``fuel plugins --list`` output,
           but not in the Fuel web UI, then your plugin does not support the installed version of Fuel.
-Specifically, the plugin does not have the version of the Fuel Master node in its ``metadata.yaml``.
+Specifically, the plugin does not have the version of the Fuel Master node in its :ref:`metadata.yaml`.

 .. tip:: By default, all plugin settings are under the group 'Other'.
 To place
          your plugin settings to a different group, specify it in :ref:`environment_config.yaml`.

-.. tip:: Tip: Although after you install the plugin, you see the plugin
+.. tip:: Tip: Although you can see the plugin settings in the deployed
-         settings in the deployed environment, you cannot enable the plugin.
+         environment after installation, you cannot enable the plugin.
          Enabling a plugin after deployment makes sense only in one case: when this adds a new node role and a node with this role can be added after the environment is deployed.
-In this case, use the keyword ``is_hotppluggable`` in ``metadata.yaml``
+In this case use the keyword ``is_hotppluggable`` in :ref:`metadata.yaml`.